 There is an abundance of large hotels catering to families seeking activities to keep the kids happy.
 There are also plenty of campsites offering great value for money.

-The marina and tennis center attract the sporty while the churches and museums will, in turn, attract those wanting the history and the culture.
+The marina and tennis centre attract the sporty while the churches and museums will, in turn, attract those wanting history and culture.

-Novigrad is a typical Adriatic fishing town with stunning architecture and city walls and a natural beauty all of its own.
-The town is also home to some of the finest seafood cuisine anywhere in Croatia accompanied of course by fine Istrian wine.
+Novigrad is a typical Adriatic fishing town with stunning architecture, city walls and a natural beauty all of its own.
+The town is also home to some of the finest seafood cuisines anywhere in Croatia accompanied of course by fine Istrian wine.

-Sights to see aside form the city walls and gates include the St Pelagio and St. Maxim’s Parish Church bell tower, the Lapidarium Museum, the Navy Museum and Rigo Gallery.
+Sights to see aside from the city walls and gates include the St Pelagio and St. Maxim’s Parish Church bell tower, the Lapidarium Museum, the Navy Museum and Rigo Gallery.